JuanRCifuentes/DS-ML-LV.1/0. Git and Github/README.md

 ### Git Reset
 This allows us to go back to a specified version.
 It can be:
 - **HARD:** Everything goes back
+- **MIXED:** Discards the indicated commit, also removing those changes from staging area
 - **SOFT:** We go back to an earlier verison, except for the staging area
 ```bash
 git reset --hard SHA